nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-plugin-4.00.md

 ## Upgrading nopCommerce may break plugins

 Some plugins may become outdated and no longer work with the newer version of nopCommerce.
 If you have issues after upgrading to the newer version, delete the plugin and visit the official nopCommerce website to see if a newer version is available.
 Many plugin authors will upgrade their plugins to accommodate the newer version, however, some will not and their plugin will become obsolete with the improvements in nopCommerce.
-But in most cases, you can simply open an appropriate `plugin.json` file and update **SupportedVersions** field.
+But in most cases, you can simply open an appropriate `plugin.json` file and update the **SupportedVersions** field.

 ## Conclusion

-Hopefully this will get you started with nopCommerce and prepare you to build more elaborate plugins.
+Hopefully, this will get you started with nopCommerce and prepare you to build more elaborate plugins.